Global Business Cycle Indicators

 Please download related PDFs on the upper right corner of this page.

-The Conference Board Leading Economic Index® (LEI) for Australia increased 0.8 percent and The Conference Board Coincident Economic Index® (CEI) increased 0.1 percent in December.
+The Conference Board Leading Economic Index® (LEI) for Australia increased 0.2 percent and The Conference Board Coincident Economic Index® (CEI) also increased 0.2 percent in January.

-- The Conference Board LEI for Australia increased in December.
-All seven components advanced, with rural goods exports, the yield spread, and building approvals making the largest positive contributions.
-Between June and December 2013, the leading economic index increased 2.2 percent (about a 4.4 percent annual rate), faster than the growth of 1.2 percent (about a 2.4 percent annual rate) for the previous six months.
-The strengths among the leading indicators have remained more widespread than the weaknesses in recent months.
+- The Conference Board LEI for Australia increased again in January, with large positive contributions from the yield spread and exports more than offsetting the negative contributions from share prices and building approvals.
+With this month’s increase, the six-month growth rate in the leading economic index picked up to 2.3 percent (about a 4.7 percent annual rate) from July 2013 to January 2014, up from 1.1 percent (about a 2.3 percent annual rate) for the previous six months.
+The strengths among the leading indicators have continued to be very widespread in recent months.

 LEADING INDICATORS.
-All seven components in The Conference Board LEI for Australia increased in December.
-The positive contributors to the index — in order from the largest positive contributor to the smallest — are rural goods exports, the yield spread, building approvals, money supply*, the sales to inventories ratio*, gross operating surplus*, and share prices.
+Five of the seven components in The Conference Board LEI for Australia increased in January.
+The positive contributors to the index — in order from the largest positive contributor to the smallest — are the yield spread, rural goods exports, sales to inventories ratio*, money supply*, and gross operating surplus*.
+Share prices and building approvals declined in January.

 COINCIDENT INDICATORS.
-Three of the four components in The Conference Board CEI for Australia increased in December.
-The increases – in order from the largest positive contributor to the smallest – occurred in retail trade, household gross disposable income*, and industrial production*.
-Employed persons decreased in December.
+All four components in The Conference Board CEI for Australia increased in January.
+The positive contributors – in order from the largest to the smallest – are retail trade, employed persons, household gross disposable income*, and industrial production*.

-With the increase of 0.1 percent in December, The Conference Board CEI for Australia now stands at 123.5 (2004=100).
-Based on revised data, this index increased 0.2 percent in both November and October.
-During the six-month period through December, the coincident economic index increased 0.7 percent, with three of the four components in the series making positive contributions (diffusion index, six-month span equals 75.0 percent).
+With the increase of 0.2 percent in January, The Conference Board CEI for Australia now stands at 123.7 (2004=100).
+Based on revised data, this index increased 0.1 in December and increased 0.2 percent in November.
+During the six-month period through January, the coincident economic index increased 0.8 percent, with all four components in the series making positive contributions (diffusion index, six-month span equals 100.0 percent).

 Professional Contacts at The Conference Board: